How to get a VoIP number fast – Try for free

 All you need for a VoIP phone system is an existing device and an internet connection.
 You don’t need to purchase any additional hardware — you just need your regular phone or computer, the Quo mobile app, and a WiFi signal.

-Getting a local number with VoIP is a simple process with a provider like Quo.
+Getting a local mobile number with VoIP is a simple process with a provider like Quo.
 Here’s how to get one in three easy steps:

 1. Sign up for a Quo account.
 You can get started with a seven-day free trial.